An independent publisher of web and print media. Printed ♻️ in the 🇺🇸.

 September 8, 2017 by Backcountry Press Leave a Comment

-Hear tales from the trail as Rees talks about Humboldt County walks and shares images to inspire (and inform!) your next hike.
-All walks featured appear in the book Hiking Humboldt Volume 2: 101 Shorter Day Hikes, Urban and Road Walks.
+Hear tales from the trail as Rees Hughes talks about walking in Humboldt County and shares images to inspire (and inform!) your next hike.

 #whatdadslike